Getting protection under the Harassment Act

 - You’ll then sum up your case, stating why a Restraining Order should be made, based on the evidence given and your understanding of the law.

-- The respondent also sums up, stating why a Restraining Order shouldn’t be made or suggesting changes to the special conditions that you’re asking for should the order be granted.
+- The respondent also sums up, stating why a Restraining Order shouldn’t be made or suggesting changes to the special conditions that you’re asking for if the order is granted.

 - The judge’s decision